Composition and Arrangement Tutorials for Music Production

 A dotted rhythm is made from a note with a dot placed after it.
 The dot increases the duration of the note by half of its original value.
 For example, a dotted quarter note is equal to a quarter note plus an eighth note.

 Dotted notes are often used to create syncopated rhythms.
 They can also be used to create a sense of tension and release in music.
-For example, a composer might use a dotted note to create tension on a beat that is normally unstressed, and then resolve the tension on the next beat with a note of shorter duration.
+For example, a producer might use a dotted note to create tension on a beat that is normally unstressed, and then resolve the tension on the next beat with a shorter note.

 Here are some examples of dotted notes: